Óscar González (Venezuelan footballer)

-Óscar Constantino González Rengifo, known as Óscar González (born 25 January 1992) is a Venezuelan professional footballer who plays as a defender for Estudiantes de Mérida and the Venezuela national team.
+Óscar Constantino González Rengifo (born 25 January 1992) is a Venezuelan professional footballer who plays as a defender for Portuguesa and the Venezuela national team.

 International career

 He was first called up to the Venezuela national football team in February 2015 for friendlies against Honduras, but did not play.

 He made his debut on 2 September 2021 in a World Cup qualifier against Argentina, a 1–3 home defeat.
 He started the game and played the whole match.